Key Takeaways

 - Most importantly, always remember to check the first two inches of soil for dryness and avoid repetitive irrigation cycles to ensure you never face over- or underwatering mishaps again!

-3 Common Mistakes to Avoid When Watering Spider Plants
+3 Critical Mistakes to Avoid When Watering Spider Plants

 - A common mistake, mostly by beginners is watering on a strict schedule rather than according to the needs of the plant.
 Each spider plant as well as its immediate environment is unique and thus requires different care.